 More importantly, this was the period of the sharp rise of the Hindu Right.
 Very soon, this threat of the Sangh combine was to become the most important reference point for all future electoral-political alliances.
 The parties of the OBCs, represented by Mulayam Singh and Laloo Yadav in the two most important northern states of UP and Bihar, positioned themselves firmly against the BJP and the Sangh combine.
 It is worth remembering that in the period of the build-up to the demolition of the Babri Masjid, it was these two leaders who had displayed the most determined opposition to the BJP.
 Mulayam Singh, in fact, used the entire force of the state machinery during his chief ministership, to prevent the 'kar sevaks' from demolishing the structure of the masjid in November 1990.
 It was during this same period when L.K.
 Advani's Rath Yatra entered Bihar, en route to Ayodhya, that Laloo Yadav displayed exemplary courage in arresting Advani, leading to the eventual downfall of the VP Singh government of which Laloo was a part.
 It was in this context that the anti-communal secular front came into existence and the OBC parties naturally acquired a crucial position within it, given their stance.
 This is where the problems began as far as the BSP and the newly assertive Dalits were concerned.
 To throw their lot with the secular front unconditionally was to tie their own hands and throw themselves to the wolves.
 For the conflict with the OBCs in the countryside was now playing itself out in its most aggressive form.
 The choice was a difficult one and it was aggravated by another circumstance: the BJP, suave and sophisticated, with the self confidence of the classes who have traditionally wielded power, showed a preparedness to play second fiddle to the BSP in a joint government.
 This was something that the OBC parties and Mulayam Singh Yadav just could not do- they were novices in the game of power as were the Dalit groups.
 It is quite possible that if Mulayam had made the magnanimous gesture that the BJP repeatedly made, the BSP might still have opted to remain in the secular alliance.

 This is where the deep distrust of the common sense of the secular-nationalist, so ingrained in Dalit politics, comes into play.
 For the BSP did not really have a moment's hesitation in joining forces with the BJP in forming a government and, in a sense, it was to open the floodgates for later realignments where parties like the Telegu Desam Party and the AIADMK and DMK were to enter into alliances with the BJP, in order to form the government at the Centre.
 Not only did it form governments with the BJP, the BSP in its last round of power-sharing even bent over backwards to help the BJP leaders in the Babri Masjid demolition case.
-The
+The Politics in contemporary India is marked by the 'resurgence' of 'caste politics'.
+In a sense, this is true.
+The past two decades have seen a dramatic collapse of the old political formations and parties which had dominated the politics of the Nehruvian era1.
+Even the movements of that period, right up to the mid-1970s, were largely movements on economic issues and questions of corruption, black-marketing, hoarding and food shortages.
+Through the decade of the 1980s, there was a gradual erosion of the Nehruvian secular-nationalist imagination, and one of the factors responsible for it was the 're-emergence' of caste in public discourse.

 The watershed in this respect of course, was the famous 'Mandal Commission' agitation which has become something of a metaphor in contemporary Indian politics.
 The Commission, which was instituted in 1978 during the Janata Party government, under the stewardship of B.P.
 Mandal, a socialist leader from a 'backward caste', was given the task of looking into the question of 'backwardness' of certain castes and suggest remedies for its redressal.
 For about a decade after it submitted its recommendations in 1980, these lay in cold storage after the Congress- under the leadership of Mrs Indira Gandhi (subsequently taken charge of by her son Rajiv)- returned to power.
 It was implemented under extremely contentious circumstances in 1990 under the prime ministership of V.P.
 Singh.
 As is well-known, its main recommendations included 27 per cent reservations in public employment for these castes (known in India as the 'Other Backward Classes' or OBCs).